Yukti-K/7Park/README.md

+# Analysis and prediction of Zillow Observed Rental Index (ZORI)

 **Objective** : The goal of this project is to initially predict the Zillow Observed Rent Index (ZORI) values using data modeling.

 **Measurement of success** : The performance of our model will be tested using metrics such as R2 and mean squared error.